Kometa-Team/Kometa/docs/home/guides/docker.md

 I am assuming you do not have any of these tools already installed.
 When writing this up I started with a brand new Windows 10 install.

+I'm also assuming you are doing this on a computer, not through a NAS interface or the like.
+You can do all this through something like the Synology NAS UI or Portainer or the like, but those aren't documented here.
+This uses the docker command line because it works the same on all platforms.

+You may want to take an hour to get familiar with Docker fundamentals with the [official tutorial](https://www.docker.com/101-tutorial/).

 ### Installing Docker.

 The Docker install is discussed here: [Installing Docker](https://docs.docker.com/engine/install/)